By David Major, Thirriwirri Co-Founder and Director

-Glenn is a proven leader in the field of executive coaching, and we are lucky to work with him and the Executive Central team.
+Glenn is a proven leader in the field of executive coaching, and it is great to work with him and the Executive Central team.

-Glenn says one of the biggest issues he sees in coaching First People is a lack of confidence, and that was certainly the case in my own experience.
-So, Glenn brings a focus on the skills of engagement and influence to this coaching, which is a great benefit to participants.
+Glenn says one of the issues he sees in his time coaching First Peoples is a lack of confidence, which I can attest to from my own experience.
+So, Glenn brings a focus on the skills of engagement and influence to this coaching; which is a great benefit to participants.

-- being expected to maintain the trust and confidence of, and advocate for their community, while representing their organization’s;
+- being expected to maintain the trust and confidence of, and advocate for their community, while representing their organisations/Government;

-- and being promoted through their careers to a range of specialist First People service/program roles, without the opportunities to broaden into mainstream roles.
+- and being promoted through their careers to a range of specialist First People service/program roles, without the opportunities to broaden their experiences through doing mainstream roles.